sam1el/snyk-provision-user-example/README.md

 \** Either `--email` or `--file` must be provided, but not both.

 \*** `--role-public-id` is required when using `--email` for single user provisioning.
 Optional when using `--file` if all users in the file have `role_public_id` specified.

+\**** `--group-id` is required when users already exist in the platform (for the fallback workflow).
+It's recommended to always provide this parameter to handle both new and existing users.

 ### Supported Regions